AP, IB or A-Levels - Australian International School (AIS)

 The A-Level courses focus on individual courses in depth rather than providing linkage with others like what the IB does.
 Hence, A-Levels tend to focus on specialisation and a more in-depth study of chosen subjects.

-The AP exam is an externally assessed standardised test administered at the end of each academic year by the College Board, grading pupils on a scale of 1 to 5 – with those that get awarded a 1 not recommended to receive college credit while those with a 5 are highly recommended.
+The AP exam is an externally assessed standardised test administered at the end of each academic year by the College Board, grading pupils on a scale of 1 to 5—with those that get awarded a 1 not recommended to receive college credit while those with a 5 are highly recommended.

 Similarly, the A-Levels are also completely externally assessed, the difference being that there are two exam dates available every year.
 Besides that, the traditional letter grading system is also used.
+This exam-heavy approach can disadvantage students who perform better through continuous assessment.

-Depending on where you choose to further your studies after graduation, the IB, AP and A-Levels are widely accepted and can likely help you to secure your spot in your education institution of choice.
+Depending on where you choose to further your studies after graduation, the IB, AP and A-Levels are widely accepted and can help you to secure your spot in your education institution of choice.

-Get a head start in life at AIS
+Get a Head Start in Life at AIS

 Now that you have a clearer idea about the different options out there, we hope you will feel more confident in making the best decision for your further studies.

 At AIS, we are committed to providing the best IB education that can ensure you make it to your dream university, be it locally or internationally.
+Our January-to-December academic calendar aligns with Asian university application timelines, giving students a strategic advantage.